Improving Topic Modeling by Distilling Soft Labels from Language Models: Introduction

 \section{Introduction}

-Topic modeling algorithms have long been a useful suite of algorithms for uncovering the latent thematic structures in large text corpora \citep{vayansky2020review}.
-Under the probabilistic topic modeling paradigm \citep{blei2003latent}, documents are modeled as mixtures of the underlying topics.
-Given a topic model, each topic can be represented by the most likely words or phrases to provide human-interpretable summaries of the entire corpus, whereas the document-level thematic compositions of topics are useful for a wide array of applications including information retrieval \citep{bai2018neural, li2021topic}, content recommendation \citep{esmaeili2019structured, xie2021graph}, summarization \citep{nguyen-etal-2021-enriching, zhang2022htkg}, and exploratory data analysis \citep{zeng-etal-2019-say, li2020global}.
+Topic modeling is used for uncovering the latent thematic structures in large text corpora.
+Under the probabilistic topic modeling paradigm \citep{blei2003latent}, documents are modeled as mixtures of topics, and each topic can be represented by the most probable words to provide a human-interpretable summary.
+The document-level topic compositions are useful for a wide array of applications including information retrieval \citep{bai2018neural, li2021topic}, summarization \citep{nguyen-etal-2021-enriching, zhang2022htkg}, and exploratory data analysis \citep{zeng-etal-2019-say, li2020global}.

-Most existing neural topic models \citep{miao2017discovering, srivastava2017autoencoding, bianchi-etal-2021-pre, dieng-etal-2020-topic, zhang-etal-2022-pre, han-etal-2023-unified} infer latent topics by reconstructing the document's Bag-of-Words (BoW) representation, which captures statistical word co-occurrences, but overlooks critical linguistic elements such as word order, syntactic structures, and more importantly, the richer contextual information crucial for deep semantic understanding.
-Particularly for short-text topic modeling, the sparse co-occurrence data inherent in BoW further exacerbates data sparsity, limiting statistical signals and restricting the model's ability to produce coherent, high-quality topics \citep{qiang2020short}.
+Most existing neural topic models \citep{miao2017discovering, srivastava2017autoencoding, bianchi-etal-2021-pre, dieng-etal-2020-topic} infer latent topics by reconstructing the document's \textbf{Bag-of-Words (BoW)} representation, which captures statistical word co-occurrences, but disregards compositional meaning and the rich contextual information crucial for deep semantic understanding of the underlying corpus.
+This limitation is especially pronounced for short-texts, where the sparse co-occurrence signals hinder the model's ability to learn coherent, high-quality topics \citep{qiang2020short}.